JulianBell106/lamulettipizza/PROJECT.md

 2. Verify with `node --check` (JS) or line count + `tail` check (HTML)
 3. Never use the Edit tool directly on files >1000 lines

-### Known bug — carried to Session 21
+### Known bugs — carried to Session 21

-**Customer order detail modal does not show discount.** When a customer opens a past order from their account page history, the modal shows items + Total only — no subtotal or green discount line.
+**Bug 1 — Customer order detail modal does not show discount.** When a customer opens a past order from their account page history, the modal shows items + Total only — no subtotal or green discount line.
 The kitchen detail modal (`kitchen.js`) was fixed in Session 19 and correctly shows the breakdown.
 The customer-side equivalent (likely `buildOrderDetailHTML` or similar in `app.js`) needs the same treatment: recalculate subtotal as `orderTotal + discount.amount`, add the discount row, show final total.

+**Bug 2 — Stamp count and offer usage reset on page reload.** `userStampCount` and `userOfferUsage` are loaded lazily inside `loadAccountPage()`.
+After a redeploy or hard reload, if the user goes straight to the basket without opening the Account page, both values are at their defaults (`0` and `{}`).
+This causes: (a) an earned loyalty reward not appearing at checkout, and (b) a previously-used offer reappearing as available.
+Fix: call `loadUserStampCount()` and `loadUserOfferUsage()` inside the `onAuthStateChanged` callback (or equivalent auth-ready hook) so they load as soon as the user is authenticated, regardless of which page they land on.